- How can we fit RSVP into the school day?

 In addition, RSVP can support other learning efforts within your school such as the service learning curriculum, presentation skills, project organization and development skills, and others.
 RSVP has its foundations in research and recommended practices for civic engagement of students.

-The Civic Mission of Schools, a joint project of the Center for Information and Research on Civic Learning and Engagement and Carnegie Corporation of New York, identifies general principles that should guide civic education, including:
+The Civic Mission of Schools, a joint project of the Center for Information and Research on Civic Learning and Engagement and Carnegie Corporation of New York, identifies six proven practices that should guide civic education, including:

-The National Council on Social Studies has set forth guiding principals for student councils that reflect the responsibility of student council to take the lead in student voice.
+The National Council on Social Studies has set forth guiding principles for student councils that reflect the responsibility of student council to take the lead in student voice.